Sign Language Interpreting Services for Students

 - ITP students: Students in the Johnson County Community College's Interpreter Training Program (ITP) may be observing the interpreter or doing some interpreting for your class.
 This experience is a critical element of interpreter training.
 Student interpreters will NOT be observing YOU but rather the interpreting process.
 If a problem develops, inform the KU staff interpreter working with the intern so that the situation can be resolved.

-Questions: The Academic Achievement and Access Center is here as your ally.
+Questions: Student Access Center is here as your ally.
 If you have any special needs or concerns, please direct them to our office in 22 Strong Hall, 785-864-4064 (v/tty), or firstname.lastname@example.org